MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/stream-real-time-events-from-customapp-to-kusto.md

    :::image type="content" source="./media/stream-real-time-events-from-customapp-to-kusto/kql-wizard-source.png" alt-text="Screenshot showing the kql wizard source configuration." lightbox="./media/stream-real-time-events-from-customapp-to-kusto/kql-wizard-source.png" :::

-5. On the schema page, Select **JSON** as the data format, and you will be able to preview the data on the right side.
-If the data type does not meet your expectations, you can modify it by clicking the arrow in the table header.
+5. On the schema page, Select **JSON** as the data format, and you're able to preview the data on the right side.
+If the data type doesn't meet your expectations, you can modify it by clicking the arrow in the table header.
 Additionally, you have the flexibility to add or remove columns based on your requirements.

    :::image type="content" source="./media/stream-real-time-events-from-customapp-to-kusto/kql-wizard-tbl-schema.png" alt-text="Screenshot showing the kql wizard table schema configuration." lightbox="./media/stream-real-time-events-from-customapp-to-kusto/kql-wizard-tbl-schema.png" :::

 6. Select **Next: Summary** to proceed to the next page, where you can review the configuration and status summary.
-If everything appears to be in order, select **Done** to finalize the configuration, and the event data will start flowing into your KQL database.
+If everything appears to be in order, select **Done** to finalize the configuration, and the event data start flowing into your KQL database.

 ## Verify data in the KQL database